Migrate to Containers overview

 Migrate to Containers supplies a tool that you run on a VM workload to determine the workload's fit for migration to a container.
 For more information, see About the fit assessment tool.

 Create a processing cluster to run the Migrate to Containers components that perform the transformations required to migrate a workload from a source VM to a target container:

-For VMware, AWS, and Azure, when the target is Google Cloud, there is a dependency on installing Migrate for Compute Engine to facilitate the transfer of workloads into Google Cloud.
+For VMware, AWS, and Azure, when the target is Google Cloud, there is a dependency on installing Migrate to VMs to facilitate the transfer of workloads into Google Cloud.

 For VMware, to migrate the application to run in a container on-premises, you install Anthos clusters on VMware on the vCenter/vSphere environment of the source VMware VM to perform the migration.

 For AWS, to migrate the application to run in a container on AWS, you install Anthos clusters on AWS in the region of the source AWS VM to perform the migration.

 For Windows VMs, only migration from Compute Engine VMs to containers running on GKE or Anthos on Google Cloud is supported.
 Therefore, Windows VMs from other sources must first be migrated to Compute Engine VMs by using Migrate to VMs.